robob27/DropOffLock/README.md

-(probably broken right now, will remove when this actually works)

 ### DropOffLock mod for Minecraft.
 ***
 Mod, in functionality similar to the DropOff button from the [Quark](https://minecraft.curseforge.com/projects/quark), but with hot key and flexible configuration for any needs.